holochain/holonix-archive/docs/content/docs/predictable/index.md

 Software projects typically make many assumptions about what the developer environment looks like.

-This is because there are not many options to reliably provide dependencies and configuration needed at the system level.
+This happens because of the lack tooling that reliably provides the necessary dependency and configuration management at the system level.

 This is due to many factors: